This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you need to cover many outlets on a budget and don’t require frequent access.
-Skip it if you need outlets easily available for daily use or are a renter concerned about faceplate marks.
+Buy this if you need to cover many outlets securely on a budget.
+Skip it if you have arthritis or short nails and need easy removal.

 Check Latest Price